 leave.

-An individual flexibility arrangement must meet the genuine needs of CIG and the employee in relation to one or more of the matters mentioned in sub-clause above, 13.1 and must be genuinely agreed to by CIG and the employee.
+An individual flexibility arrangement must meet the genuine needs of CIG and the employee in relation to one or more of the matters mentioned in sub-clause 13.1 and must be genuinely agreed to by CIG and the employee.

 CIG must ensure that the terms of the individual flexibility arrangement;